mghazel2020/Roof-Segmentation-via-U-Net/README.md

   - Applying a more comprehensive data augemntation of the annotated data, using ```TensorFlow ImageDataGenerator```, including:
     - Geometrical flipping, shifting and rotation transformations
     - Pixel-based transformations
-    - Such data augmentation should increase the volume and diversity of teh training data and imrove the model training, learning and generalization.
+    - Such data augmentation should increase the volume and diversity of the training data and imrove the model training, learning and generalization.

 ## 6.2.4 Proposed Improvements to the Implemented Code